What Causes Algae in a Swimming Pool?

 Upset pH Balance

-If you have a pool in the house or whether you use a public pool, it is important to be sure that the pH levels in the water are being regularly tested.
+If you have a pool at home, it’s important to be sure that the pH levels in the water are being regularly tested.
 A pH test will tell you about the levels of alkalinity in the pool.

 If the pH level is high, that means the alkalinity in the water is greater.
 While by itself that is not a bad thing, if higher alkalinity levels are combined with low chlorine then that could make your pool more vulnerable to algae.

-Therefore, in addition to checking the pH levels of your pool, you should also look for other determinants of water quality such as calcium and cyanuric levels.
+In addition to checking the pH levels of your pool, you should also look for other determinants of water quality such as calcium and cyanuric acid levels.

 It is important to have a proper balance of all the elements to keep the quality of your pool water up to par and prevent algae growth.
 Use a pool test kit regularly to check the quality.